turnerboy/JavaScript30/README.md

 #✨Day 1✨

-A JS Drum kit that can play notes with animation.
+A JS Drum kit that can play notes with animation.f